norinorin/nokari/README.md

 ```

 ## Running
-After having all the requirements, just run the module as a script/executable.
+After having all the requirements, run it with:
 ```
 # Unix
-python3 -OOm nokari
+python3 -OO nokari

 # Windows
-py -3 -OOm nokari
+py -3 -OO nokari
 ```

 ## License